 - 1 (16 oz) box penne pasta

 - Set Instant Pot to Sauté mode and brown sausage with garlic, onions and peppers, breaking it up as it cooks.

-- Once cooked, add jar of pasta sauce, one jar-full of water, basil, Italian seasoning, penne pasta, and a few handfuls of baby spinach to the pot.
+- Once cooked, add jar of pasta sauce, one jar-full of water, basil, Italian seasoning, and penne pasta to the pot.

 - Close the lid, set the vent to "sealing," and set the Instant Pot to Manual for 5 minutes.
 It will likely take around 10 minutes to reach pressure.

 - Once the timer goes off, allow a 5-minute natural pressure release.
 Once the pot reads L0:05, quick release the rest of the pressure.

 - Stir the contents of the pot, and mix in the chopped spinach and half of the shredded mozzarella.

 - Top with the remaining mozzarella, and enjoy!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 387Total Fat: 24gSaturated Fat: 10gTrans Fat: 0gUnsaturated Fat: 17gCholesterol: 53mgSodium: 790mgCarbohydrates: 21gFiber: 3gSugar: 6gProtein: 22g